Nathaniel-Dominguez/portfolio-page/README.md

 A portfolio site for all my current and future projects.

 ## Contributing
-Built using Node, NPM, Github, Sublime Editor and Bootstrap.
+Built using HTML, CSS, JS, NPM, Github, Sublime Editor and Bootstrap.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)